libermandovev/algosec-ansible-role/docs/modules/abf_update_flow_module.rst

            <td></td>
            <td></td>
            <td>
-               <div>Comma separated IP list of traffic destinations for the flow</div>
+               <div>Comma separated list of IPs or ABF network objects of traffic destinations for the flow</div>
            </td>
        </tr>
        <tr>